mariahnorell/website/content/post/pursuing-an-analytics-career/index.md

 ## General Advice

 One of the best pieces of advice given to me was to start small.
-It can be overwhelming trying to learn everything - you don't need to become an expert over night!
+It can be overwhelming trying to learn everything - you don't need to become an expert overnight!

+---

-As an educator, I love giving back to my community.
-So, if you want more advice and recommendations, I'd be happy to hop on a call with you.
-You can schedule time with me here: [calendly.com/mariahnorell](https://calendly.com/mariahnorell).
+*Everyone's path is different.
+If you want more advice, I'd be happy to hop on a call with you.
+You can schedule time directly with me here: [calendly.com/mariahnorell](https://calendly.com/mariahnorell).*